 A measurement name can apply to one or more measurements.
 If the measurement name applies to several measurements then all fields of the template will take this into account.

-Measurement names shall not exceed 64 characters in length and should be constrained to 32 characters maximum.
+The short form of measurement names specified in bullet e) shall not exceed 64 characters in length and should be constrained to 32 characters maximum.
 Exceptions greater than 32 characters are allowed but should be kept to a minimum and only made where necessary.

 a) Description